unoplatform/uno/doc/articles/features/windows-storage-pickers.md

 Uno.WinRTFeatureConfiguration.FileTypes.FileTypeToUTTypeMapping.Add(".myextension", "my.custom.UTType");
 ```

+Custom Uniform Type Identifiers must be declared in the `info.plist` of your iOS and macOS application.
+See a full example of this [in Apple documentation](https://developer.apple.com/library/archive/documentation/FileManagement/Conceptual/understanding_utis/understand_utis_declare/understand_utis_declare.html).

 ## WebAssembly

 There are two implementations of file pickers available in WebAssembly - **File System Access API pickers** and **download/upload pickers**.